 Registration is first step in asylum procedure and it is done in the police station.
 During the registration, police officer will take your personal information, your picture and fingerprints.

-You will than receive the so called 72-hours-paper (“potvrda o registraciji”, which means confirmation on registration for asylum) at the police station.
+You will then receive the so called 72-hours-paper (“potvrda o registraciji”, which means confirmation on registration for asylum) at the police station.
 Confirmation on registration will have your personal data (name, last name, date of birth, country of origin) and at the bottom of the paper police officer will write in which camp you are referred to.
 You cannot choose the camp in which you will be sent.
 But you will not be separated from your family, since all family members are always sent to the same camp.

 The fingerprints taken at one police station are put into a national data base, which is shared with all police stations in Serbia.
 So, if you seek asylum at one police station and you don’t go to the camp listed in the registration within those 72 hours, you will not be allowed to seek asylum again, because your fingerprints will come up at the police station.
 This means that after those 72 hours you will loose legal residency in Serbia and you can be detained or jailed, but also you will not have basic rights (right to accommodation, health care, right to work, etc). **Please note: These fingerprints can NOT be used to deport you to Serbia according to the Dublin-regulation – this means your fingerprints will not be shared with other countries in Europe and you cannot be deported back to Serbia just for leaving your fingerprints there.